Back to Blog

 As the creator explained, “The same infrastructure could be used to run dozens of seemingly independent news sites, each with their own editorial voice, all pushing the same narrative.
 Readers would have no easy way to tell these apart from genuine independent outlets.”

-In other words, it’s not just journalism getting cheaper, so is the ability to manipulate what people see and believe, at a speed and scale that’s harder to notice.
+In other words, it’s not just journalism getting cheaper, so is the ability to manipulate what people see and believe, at a speed and scale that’s becoming harder to notice.

 What We Need Beyond Transparency